maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### Boxplot: Show the distributions of the population of all states in 1980, 2000 (either April or July), and 2008

 For the boxplot we had to first extract the data from the raw file.
-This was done using Excel as we had to only extract four (4) columns, namely, 'State', 'Population in 1980', 'Population in 2000' and 'Population in 2008'.
-After this we had to conver the values of population from string to number and then multiply it by 1000 as the population was given in thousands.
+This was done using MS Excel as we had to only extract four (4) columns, namely, 'State', 'Population in 1980', 'Population in 2000' and 'Population in 2008'.
+After this we had to convert the values of population from string to number and then multiply it by 1000 as the population was given in thousands.
 This was done using Open Refine GREL Function.
 The GREL used is written below:

 ```